ChaosInventor/parse-ebnf/README.md

             DepthFirst(child, False, func)

 #This will visit each node in the parse tree and print the line where its
-#text begins
+#text begins.
 DepthFirst(pt.root, partial, lambda node: print(node.startLine))

 from parse_ebnf.nodes import Comment

-#Finds each comment in the file and prints its text content
+#Finds each comment in the file and prints its text content.
 for child in pt.root.children:
     if isinstance(child, Comment):
         #A tree being partial means that its root is partial.